edinburgh-napier/SET09102/notes/unit1_code_quality/readability.md

 becomes the documentation.

 Self-documenting code is central to the clean code philosophy.
-By writing code that is readable, clear, and expressive, you minimize the need for comments and make the code easier to maintain in the long run.
+By writing code that is readable, clear, and expressive, you minimise the need for comments and make the code easier to maintain in the long run.
 Clean, self-documenting code is easier for developers to understand, reduces technical debt, and ensures that the codebase remains agile and adaptable to future changes.